 On occasion, Covered Property at RCV and the total gross loss at RCV yield a penalized loss measurement that is less than Covered Property at ACV and the total gross loss at ACV would yield in a penalized loss measurement.
 The insured likely has the option to pursue an ACV-based measurement to maximize its recovery.

-The Investigative Accounting Group of Meaden & Moore is experienced in such matters and is ready to assist.
+The Investigative Accounting Group of Meaden & Moore is experienced in Coinsurance for commercial properties and is ready to assist.

 Speak with a Meaden & Moore expert today to learn more.